Panzer III: Development

 The Panzer III was intended as the primary battle tank of the German forces.
-However, when it initially met the KV-1 heavy tanks and T-34 medium tanks it proved to be inferior in both armour and gun power.
-To meet the growing need to counter these tanks, the Panzer III was up-gunned to the 5 cm KwK 39, a longer, more powerful 50 mm gun, and received more armour but still was at disadvantage compared with the Soviet tank designs.
+However, on the Eastern front, the Panzer III proved to be inferior in both armour and firepower to the Soviet KV-1 heavy tanks and T-34 medium tanks.
+In response, the Panzer III was up-gunned to the 5 cm KwK 39, a longer, more powerful 50 mm gun, and received more armour but still was at disadvantage compared with the Soviet tank designs.
 As a result, production of self-propelled anti-tank guns (Panzerjäger), as well as the up-gunning of the Panzer IV was initiated.

 In 1942, the final version of the Panzer III, the Ausf.
 N, was created with a 75 mm KwK 37 L/24 cannon, the same short-barreled low-velocity gun used for the initial models of the Panzer IV and designed for anti-infantry and close-support work.
 For defensive purposes, the Ausf.
 N was equipped with rounds of HEAT ammunition that could penetrate 70 to 100 mm of armour depending on the round's variant, but these were strictly used for self-defence.